spartan-stratos/helm-charts/charts/spartan/README.md

 ## Features

 - **Flexible Application Deployment**: Deploy any containerized application with customizable configurations
-- **Automatic Reloading**: Integration with [Stakater Reloader](https://github.com/stakater/Reloader) for automatic deployment updates when ConfigMaps/Secrets change
-- **GitOps Ready**: Support for annotations-based reload strategy for GitOps environments
+- **Custom Deployment Annotations**: Support for adding custom annotations to deployments for various tool integrations
 - **Comprehensive Configuration**: Support for HPA, PDB, PVCs, sidecars, and more
 - **Multi-Cloud Support**: Works with AWS, GCP, and other cloud providers